The Healthcare Compliance Packaging Council's

 A category for Innovative Design has been added to recognize compliance packages not yet commercially available.
 Previously precluded from the competition, prototypes, designs, concept packages, and other formats that are not commercially available are now eligible for competition in this new category.

-Each of the winning entries will be promoted by the HCPC during RxAdherence 2013, Strategies to Improve Patient Outcomes.
-This annual event, now in it's 21st year.
+Each of the winning entries will be promoted by the HCPC during RxAdherence 2014, Strategies to Improve Patient Outcomes.
+This annual event is now in it's 22nd year.
 Winning entries will also be promoted in articles published in RxAdherence News (the official newsletter of HCPC), and in materials forwarded to media representatives by the HCPC.

-Entries must be submitted between November 15, 2012 and February 15, 2013.
-The winning entry will be announced during RxAdherence 2013, Strategies to Improve Patient Outcomes on March 12th, 2013.
+Entries must be submitted between September 15, 2013 and February 28, 2014.
+The winning entry will be announced during RxAdherence 2014, Strategies to Improve Patient Outcomes.

 - Entries must include pre-approved copy for press release purposes in order to provide the release to industry publications upon announcement of winners.
 Jpeg images no smaller than 2” X 2”, 300 dpi should also be included for use in various media.
 These should be kept separate from the basic entry form.